Manaiakalani/Manaiakalani/README.md

 - 💼 Product Manager at **Microsoft**
 - 🎯 Passionate about creating products for digital natives
-- 📚 Contributing to Microsoft Docs: [MaxSteinMS](https://github.com/MaxSteinMS)
+- 📚 Contributing to Microsoft Security & Microsoft Learn Docs: [MaxSteinMS](https://github.com/MaxSteinMS)
 - 🌊 Hawaiian spirit meets Pacific Northwest innovation
 - 🎮 Believer that the best products come from understanding your users' vibe